 - A visa photo (5cm x 5cm) taken within the last six months.

-The above-mentioned documents should be submitted through our website.
 Please note: Any submissions not containing each of the three items listed above, including English translations, will not be reviewed.
 If you do not submit all the required documents, you may not receive a response from the U.S. Consulate.